MIPS/gcc/gcc/config/mips/mips.md

   [(set (match_dup 0) (any_shift:GPR (match_dup 1) (const_int 8)))
    (set (match_dup 0) (any_shift:GPR (match_dup 0) (match_dup 2)))]
   { operands[2] = GEN_INT (INTVAL (operands[2]) - 8); })

+;; ???
+Consider EXTEND2 opcode space, can we go full triple here?

 ;; If we load a byte on the mips16 as a bitfield, the resulting ;; sequence of instructions is too complicated for combine, because it